-In Advanced Placement Latin, the students study in detail selections from Caesar's De Bello Gallico and Virgil's Aeneid.
-Equivalent to the second semester of third-year college Latin, the AP class requires students to translate and discuss, in essay form, the portions of Caesar and Virgil, which are specified by the College Board in the published AP curriculum.
-Students are also responsible for reading and understanding additional passages from Caesar and Virgil in English translation.
-It is assumed that students have already been introduced to Caesar and Virgil in Latin III and Honors Latin IV classes.
+This course is available to students who have successfully completed Honors Latin IV with a minimum grade of B+ and/or the recommendation of the teacher.
+In Advanced Placement Latin, students study in detail selections from Caesar's Bellum Gallicum and Vergil's Aeneid.
+Equivalent to the second semester of third-year college Latin, the AP class requires students to translate and discuss, in short answer and essay form, the portions of Caesar and Vergil, which are specified by the College Board in the published AP curriculum.
+Students are also responsible for closely reading and understanding additional passages from Caesar and Vergil in English translation as well as a basic understanding of the books as a whole.
+It is assumed that students have been introduced to Caesar and Vergil in Latin III and Honors Latin IV classes.
 There will also be periodic sight translations of selections from Latin prose and poetry.

-The AP exam in May is required of all enrolled students.
-Prerequisite: Honors Latin IV with a grade of 83 and/or permission of the instructor Content:
+NO SUMMER WORK

+Content: